MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 - Applications in use by users.
 - Resource consumption by user.
 - Resource utilization averages by user persona.
-- RDS host performance data.
+- RDS session host performance data.
 - Users concurrency reports.
 - Top software packages in use.

 Once adequate amount of data is captured per scenario, Contoso reviews the assessment's insights and determines the most cost-effective path will be the use of both pooled and personal Azure Virtual Desktop resources, to replace the existing RDS Scenarios:

-1. **Multi-session (non-persistent):** RDS hosts running Windows server and allowing multiple users connections to the same host.
+1. **Multi-session (pooled):** RDS session hosts running Windows server and allowing multiple users connections to the same host.
-1. **Single-session (persistent):** RDS hosts running Windows 10 or Windows 11.
+1. **Single-session (personal):** RDS session hosts running Windows 10 or Windows 11 and allowing a single user connection to the host.

 > [!NOTE]
 > To improve performance of Azure Virtual Desktop users flows, Contoso will also need to migrate application servers and data sources that will be consumed by the Azure Virtual Desktop environment.
 This same methodology should be applied to platform shared services (domain Controllers, DNS, network devices, among others) that Azure Virtual Desktop will rely on.
 The recommendation is to host these services in the same Azure region as the Azure Virtual Desktop session hosts.